common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/nhi.md

 # *[Western Sierra Puebla Nahuatl]* &mdash; Western Sierra Puebla Nahuatl (`nhi`)
 This datasheet is for version 23.0 of the the Mozilla Common Voice *Scripted Speech* dataset for Western Sierra Puebla Nahuatl (`nhi`).
-The dataset contains 0.6 hours of recorded speech (0.1 hours validated) from 6 speakers.
+The dataset contains 427 clips representing 0.6 hours of recorded speech (0.1 hours validated) from 6 speakers.

 ## Language